wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-2.md

 Author: Willy-Peter Schaub
 Summary: Introducing the voice of reason and stewards of guardrails

-We are T+74 calendar days into the journey of our EDO Common Engineering team and it is time to shared and update our team journal, post 2.
+We are T+74 calendar days into the journey of our EDO Common Engineering team and it is time to share and update our team journal, post 2.

 > ![T+73](../images/common-engineering-journal-2-1.png)